paoloitaliani/Text-Classification/README.md

 ## Text Classification with TF-IDF

 As discussed in the introduction we have to change how the text of the documents is represented.
-I order to do that we can build numerical vectors of text based on the term frequency–inverse document frequency (TF-IDF).
+In order to do so we can build vectors based on the term frequency–inverse document frequency (TF-IDF).
 This statistic evaluates how relevant a word is to a document in a collection of documents (corpus).
 The numeric vectors that represent each document in our corpus are made of the TF-IDF statistics computed for each word and document.
 Below it is shown how it's done in python

 ```python
 count_vect = CountVectorizer()